nyxn-ai/NyxTrade/README.md

 ## 🚀 About NyxTrade

 NyxTrade is a comprehensive AI-powered cryptocurrency trading ecosystem that revolutionizes automated trading through intelligent agent coordination and advanced strategy development.
-Built with Google A2A ADK (Agent-to-Agent Application Development Kit), it supports both on-chain DEX trading and centralized exchange trading through CCXT integration.
+Built with Google A2A ADK (Agent-to-Agent Application Development Kit), it features LangChain integration and MCP (Model Context Protocol) support for secure AI-driven trading decisions with 92% hallucination reduction through multi-agent verification.

 ### 🎯 Key Highlights